decentraland/unity-renderer/README.md

 1. Build unity WASM with its name as "unity" into [Explorer](https://github.com/decentraland/explorer) cloned repo **root/static/** directory
 2. Run the command `make watch`
 2. Run the build by accessing **[http://localhost:8080/tetra.html?DEBUG&position=-101%2C99](http://localhost:8080/tetra.html?DEBUG&position=-101%2C99)** in any webbrowser

+### Manual update and deploy of unity build (to be automated soon)

+1. Update build version number in MainScripts/DCL/Configuration/Configuration.cs (make a PR to keep this change in master branch)
+2. Build unity WASM with its name as "unity" into [Explorer](https://github.com/decentraland/explorer) cloned repo **root/static/** directory. (this can be done [using the command line](https://docs.unity3d.com/Manual/CommandLineArguments.html))
+3. After testing the build is fine, make a PR in explorer repo to update the new build in master (if the template wasn't updated, it should be just the 3 wasm binary files)
+4. After 30 mins aprox, the new build should be already working in Zone (check browser console for version report)

+### Unity Editor debugging with dcl scene in "preview mode"

+1. Run 'dcl start' to open the scene in preview mode.
+Leave the server running and close the newly-opened browser tab
+2. In Unity Editor, in the "InitialScene" scene, select the WSSController gameobject and untoggle the "Open Browser When Start", and toggle the "Use client debug mode".
+(Make sure the SceneController has the "Debug Scenes" toggle OFF)
+3. In Unity Editor hit PLAY
+4. In a new browser tab go to http://localhost:8000/?UNITY_ENABLED=true&position=0%2C-1&ws=ws%3A%2F%2Flocalhost%3A5000%2Fdcl
+5. Go back to unity and the scene should start loading in there almost immediately

 ### Unity Assembly Definition Files